The ASEAN-Australia-New Zealand FTA (AANZFTA) has been delivering tangible benefits to Australian businesses since entering into force in 2010.

-The AANZFTA Agreement contains a provision for Parties to undertake a General Review of the Agreement in 2016.
-At the ASEAN Economic Ministers-Closer Economic Relations Consultations in August 2016 in Vientiane, Lao PDR, Ministers endorsed the Terms of Reference for Conducting the General Review of AANZFTA [PDF 115 KB], and agreed to begin the review in 2017.
+In order to ensure AANZFTA remains up-to-date and relevant for business, the agreement contains a provision for the member countries to review the agreement.
+At a meeting of the AANZFTA Economic Ministers in August 2016 in Vientiane, Lao PDR, the 12 AANZFTA countries endorsed the Terms of Reference for Conducting the General Review of AANZFTA [PDF 115 KB], and agreed to begin the review in 2017.

-At the 22nd ASEAN Economic Ministers-Closer Economic Relations Consultations in September 2017 in Manila, Philippines, Ministers welcomed the AANZFTA General Review Stage One Report, assessing implementation of the Agreement to date, and tasked officials to release a public version.
-For Stage Two of the Review, officials will provide recommendations to Ministers in August 2018 on how to upgrade and improve AANZFTA.
+At their meeting in September 2017 in Manila, Philippines, Ministers welcomed the AANZFTA General Review Stage One Report, assessing implementation of the Agreement to date, and tasked officials to release a public version (link below).
+For Stage Two of the Review, officials will provide recommendations to Ministers in August/September 2018 on how to upgrade and improve AANZFTA.

 AANZFTA General Review – Stage One Report (public version – October 2017) [PDF 1.8 MB]

 The Department of Foreign Affairs and Trade attaches importance to the views of the public on the General Review of AANZFTA, and welcomes submissions from all interested stakeholders.

 The Review is an opportunity to develop recommendations for AANZFTA to continue to meet the needs of Australian business and provide a relevant platform for Australia's regional engagement with ASEAN and New Zealand.
 We are interested in receiving stakeholder views on:

 - ways in which AANZFTA has benefitted your business/organisation

 - improvements that could be made in areas of commitment already included in AANZFTA

 - new areas that could be included in AANZFTA to enhance the quality of the agreement